Plugin Complexity Tiers

 #

-# WRONG - Content is lost!
+# WRONG - Will raise HookError!

 #

-# def dvp_before_content_create(self, content, metadata=None):
+# def dvp_before_content_create(self, ctx, content, metadata=None):

 # content["processed"] = True

-# # forgot to return!
+# # forgot to return - RAISES HookError!

 #